 When you work with a Licensed Customs Agent, you can avoid customs clearance issues during importing.
 Customs Brokers handle all of your import requirements.
 Always engage the help of a Customs Broker when:

 Finally, let’s recap what you have learned for truckload shipping needs.
 You should use Full Truckload Shipping versus LTL shipping based on:

 Whew!
 That’s a lot of information!
 The bottom line is, use common sense, and make sure to lean on your Licensed Customs Broker and Logistics Professionals to help you determine the best shipping methods when considering Full Truckload versus Less than Truckload.
 Don’t feel shy about comparing rates and services to get what is the best fit for your importing and shipping needs and budget.
 That’s what we are here for!

 You now have the knowledge you need to prepare your imports for shipping once they reach U.S. ports of entry.
 A good Logistics Professional will always put your needs first and seek to develop a long term shipping relationship with you.
 Finding a Logistics Professional that you can trust and who is knowledgeable about Full Truckload Shipping versus LTL will make all the difference in the successful outcome for your shipment.
 This also results in happy customers!

 If you feel like your Logistics Professional is rushing through your quote request and not asking enough questions about your shipment and supply chain needs to find the best cost savings and service level for you, it’s probably time to shop.
 You want to find a Logistics Professional that has your best interests in mind, and cares about finding real solutions for your supply chain complexities.
 After all, happy customers are repeat customers and that is the ultimate goal for everyone!

 Our value-added customs brokerage services available through our partner AFC International, allows Licensed Customs Agents to handle all of your importing needs.
 Click the bottom right chat box to have your questions answered in real time.
-Receive a customs bond quote today!
+Contact us today!